Rolex Dominates And Omega Drops As Morgan Stanley Announce Top Swiss Watch Brand Rankings This Year

 10. Tissot

-Surprisingly, IWC is out of the Top 10 Swiss watch brands of 2023 with a ranking of 11th in 2024.
-With a sharp fall of 13% in sales, this is in stark contrast to their improving performance from 2020-2022, rising from 10th to 8th spot.
+With a sharp fall of 100,000 plus sales in the last twelve month period, this is in stark contrast to their improving performance from 2020-2022, rising from 10th to 8th spot.
 Has their stalwart the Portugieser lost its pzazz?

 More on that in a tick.